tombruijn/commit-format/README.md

-# Commit format
+# Commit Format

-Commit format is a formatter for commits to paste into a Git Pull Request description.
+Commit Format is a formatter for commits to paste into a Git Pull Request description.

 ## Installation